 Add-ins (optional; for extra nutrition or flavor)*

 - Chia seeds (adds fiber, omega-3’s and vitamins)

-- Flax seeds (adds fiber, omega-3’s and vitamins)
+- Flax seeds or meal (adds fiber, omega-3’s and vitamins)

 - Honey (a natural sweetener, but still a sweetener!)